 I earned a bachelors degree in secondary education from Whitworth University and worked with youth of various backgrounds for more than 10 years.
 Three of my teaching years were spent as a missionary in the Republic of Panama where I learned about some of my most fervent passions, such as social justice, gender issues, and inequality.
-Upon returning to the United States, I attended graduate school at Northwest University for counseling psychology with an emphasis in International Development and Community Care.
+Upon returning to the United States, I attended graduate school at Northwest University for counseling psychology with an emphasis in International Community Care and Development.
 During the licensing process, I worked at Seattle's Union Gospel Mission with women coming out of addiction and homelessness.
-I have worked to clear trauma, help people through grief, forgiveness, anger, and shame, which I have seen to be root of much of the depression and anxiety in the clients with whom I have had the pleasure of working.
+I have worked to clear trauma, help people through grief, forgiveness, anger, and shame, which I have seen to be root of much of the depression and anxiety in the clients with whom I have worked.
 I have also taught groups on healthy relationships, practicing boundaries, and assertiveness skills.
-I have never enjoyed a job more.

-Outside of counseling, I spend time doing lots of crafty hobbies and taking care of myself and my family.
-My husband and I enjoy lots of outdoor activities like fishing, hiking and camping.
-We also volunteer in our community with the youth football program, and I continue to volunteer by teaching relationship classes with women in recovery.
+Outside of counseling, I spend time doing lots of crafty hobbies, reading and traveling when possible.
+My husband and I enjoy lots of outdoor activities like fishing, hiking and camping, as well as rooting for the Seahawks and Mariners.
+We are active members in our local church and volunteer in different capacities throughout the community.